itamarsalazar/starter-academic/content/authors/admin/_index.md

   url: https://www.inictel-uni.edu.pe/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include adversarial robustness in deeep learning and applications.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Adversarial robustness
-- Computational Linguistics
+- Deep Learning
-- Information Retrieval
+- Applications

 # Education to show in About widget
 education: